Planning a vacation to Orlando? A stop to International Drive and it’s many attractions should be added to your vacation itinerary.

 - Park at the I-360 Complex.
 If you are not staying at one of I-Drive’s resorts or hotels, the best option for parking is near the I-Drive 360 Complex.
 Here, there is plenty of free surface parking and a multi-level parking garage that is also free.
 This places you within walking distance of many attractions in this area of I-Drive.

 - Wear comfortable shoes.
 To best experience I-Drive and it’s attractions, be prepared for plenty of walking.
 You will be well-served to wear thick socks and comfortable shoes.

 - Remember, this is Florida weather.
 Don’t be discouraged by forecasts of 60% rain or higher.
 Especially in the summer, rains can occur as brief showers in the afternoon, leaving the rest of the day sunny.
 Make sure everyone has a lightweight poncho in case of a quick shower.

-- Consider using the I-Drive Trolley System – International Drive has it’s own convenient trolley system.
+- Consider using the I-Drive Trolley System – International Drive has its own convenient trolley system.
 Stops are clearly marked up and down I-Drive and the next trolley is never too far away.
-Make sure you remember your initial stop number so you can return where you started.
+Tip: make sure you remember your initial stop number so you can return where you started.